aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE HashTableConstIterator< Key, Val >::HashTableConstIterator ( HashTableConstIterator< Key, Val > && from)
+HashTableConstIterator< Key, Val >::HashTableConstIterator ( HashTableConstIterator< Key, Val > && from)

 noexcept